mrkaleArduinoLib/gbj_appthingsboard/README.md

 #### Description
 The method publishes input array of key-value pairs as a batch of the telemetry data items of the device to the IoT platform.
-- The key-value pair itself is an array with two items, where the first one is the key and second one is the value.
+* The key-value pair itself is an array with two items, where the first one is the key and second one is the value.

 #### Syntax
     ResultCodes publishMeasuresBatch(const Telemetry *data, size_t data_count)

 #### Parameters

-- **data**: Pointer to an array of arrays with telemetry data item key-value pairs.
+* **data**: Pointer to an array of arrays with telemetry data item key-value pairs.
-  - *Valid values*: Pointer to a constant array of arrays.
+  * *Valid values*: pointer to a constant array of arrays
-  - *Default value*: none
+  * *Default value*: none

-- **data_count**: Number of key-value pairs in input array
+* **data_count**: Number of key-value pairs in input array.
-  - *Valid values*: Non-negative integer
+  * *Valid values*: non-negative integer
-  - *Default value*: none
+  * *Default value*: none

 #### Returns
 Some of [result or error codes](#constants) from the parent class.